-For the 2023 ESG program year funds were awarded to the City in the amount of \$175,081.97 which will fund five agencies, the Willow Domestic Violence Center (Emergency Shelter Operations), Lawrence Community Shelter (Emergency Shelter Operations, and Rapid Re-Housing Programming), Bert Nash Community Mental Health Center (Street Outreach), Douglas County Kansas for the Housing Stabilization Collaborative (Homeless Prevention) and Catholic Charities of Northeast Kansas - Lawrence (Homeless Prevention Programming, and Rapid Re-Housing Programming).
-Additional funding was received for Homeless Management Information System (HMIS) programming and administrative funding.
+For the 2024 ESG program year funds were awarded to the City in the amount of \$156,900 which will fund four agencies, the Willow Domestic Violence Center (Emergency Shelter Operations), Lawrence Community Shelter (Emergency Shelter Operations, and Rapid Re-Housing Programming), Bert Nash Community Mental Health Center (Street Outreach), and Catholic Charities of Northeast Kansas - Lawrence (Homeless Prevention Programming, and Rapid Re-Housing Programming).
+Additional funding was received for administrative funding.
 The City anticipates ongoing applications for ESG funds through the term of the Consolidated Plan.